Top 22 Business Analyst Interview Questions in 2024

 In this module, we talk about the two crucial parts for acing the business analytics interview.

 First, you should know and understand the business analyst role to heart.
-Second, you must be prepared on the tool and skillsets required for a business analyst role.
+Second, you must be prepared on the tool and skillsets required for a business analyst role, especially potential business analyst interview questions.

 Let’s start by understanding the role.